bennygdev/rewwwind/README.md

 ### How to run

-**IMPORTANT: Run the project in virutal environment when testing, and please read "How to commit changes" before making any changes.**
+**IMPORTANT: Run the project in virutal environment when testing, and please read "How to commit changes" (scroll down) before making any changes.**
 1. Clone this repository: `git clone https://github.com/bennygdev/rewwwind.git`
 2. Open this project: cd into the directory and do `code .`
 3. Install dependencies: Run `pip install -r requirements.txt` in project **virtual environment**.
 To access virutal environment, create a virtual environment (if you do not have a venv folder) by running `python -m venv .venv` then activate venv by running `.venv\Scripts\activate`, then run the installation command.
 To exit, run `deactivate` inside of **virtual environment**.
 4. Run the project: In the **virtual environment**, Run `python main.py` to run the website.

-### To save new libraries to virtual environment
+### To save new installed libraries to virtual environment
 1. Go into the project **virtual environment** via terminal
 2. Install necessary packages
 3. Do `pip freeze > requirements.txt` after you are done installing packages